cdpadilla42/chrisdpadilla.com/_posts/acnmp.md

 It's an oversimplification to say that our roles were focused one hemisphere of the brain — Code is as creative as it is literal, as is illustration and story writing.

-We were coming from different skillsets, though, and were both learning along the way how best to comunicate the needs of our side of the project.
+We were coming from different skillsets, though, and were both learning along the way how best to communicate the needs of our side of the project.

 What got us through wasn't so much a particular tool, but more of a mindset of being open to finding creative solutions to walls, accepting limitations where we had them, and creating an accepting environment for ideation and flexibility.
-Thankfully, we're respectfull, kind, and resilient in our lives as brother and sister outside of the project, so this was a natural flow to get into for us!
+Thankfully, we're respectful, kind, and resilient in our lives as brother and sister outside of the project, so this was a natural flow to get into for us!

 Our process for coming together involved meeting regularly to plan our next priorities together, work out what we needed to do individually, and getting feedback on recent steps.